KiK0S/kik0s.github.io/static/markdown/cv-eng.md

 * _2019 - 2022_ <br>
 Author and/or developer of 10+ problems for olympiads in programming: [<ins>Open olympiad in programming</ins>](https://olympiads.ru/zaoch), [<ins>Moscow team schools olympiad in programming</ins>](https://olympiads.ru/team), [<ins>Keldysh's olympiad</ins>](https://www.jroi.ru/), [<ins>Moscow school olympiad in informatics</ins>](https://mos-inf.olimpiada.ru/)

-* _2020 - 2022_ <br>
-Author and/or developer of problems for qualification contests at Tinkoff's educational projects and internships

 * _2021_ <br>
 Developer of [<ins>an exhibit for robot's festival</ins>](https://xn--80acbclsxybashnis9k.xn--p1ai/).
 Web-interfaces for projector and tablet, system was able to draw ML-generated (GAN-based) pictures in different styles by user selection.
 Stack: python, flask.
 Abilities: Web, ML.